 Chocolate Moruga Pepper

-About Chocolate Moruga Pepper
+About This Pepper

 The Chocolate Moruga pepper is a hot and spicy pepper that belongs to the Capsicum chinense species.
 This pepper is native to the Caribbean region and is grown in countries like Trinidad and Tobago, Jamaica, and Grenada.
 The pepper is similar to the Carolina Reaper in terms of heat, but has a unique taste and appearance.